Military Personnel and Seniors

 This fee exemption is subject to annual review and approval.
 Please download and complete the application form.
 Mail the application and any supporting documents to the Treasurer-Tax Collector’s Office at P.O.
 Box 2169, Stockton, CA 95201-2169.

-Citizens Living in Lincoln Unified School District (excluding Brookside Estates
+Senior Citizens Living in Lincoln Unified School District (excluding Brookside Estates Development)

 You may qualify for a reduction of the Mello-Roos Special Tax that was approved by the voters in the Lincoln Unified School District on September 25, 1990, if you meet ALL of the following criteria: